couchbase/couchbase-operator/test/cao_test_runner/README.md

 precedence over env.

 The first time a field is encountered with a context tag, it will be set to context as well(post field value fetch from yaml/env).
-If the field is overriden in subsequent actions(from yaml), the context field will not be overriden.
+If the field is overridden in subsequent actions(from yaml), the context field will not be overridden.
 The onus falls onto the action to set it.